 Once the vibrational motions have been described for a particular isomer, and given knowledge of the geometry of that isomer, one can evaluate the moments of inertia, one can properly vibrationally average all of the R^{-2} quantities that enter into these moments, and, hence, one can simulate the microwave spectrum of the molecule.
 Also, given the Hessian matrix for this isomer, one can form its mass-weighted variant whose non-zero eigenvalues give the normal-mode harmonic frequencies of vibration of that isomer and whose eigenvectors describe the atomic motions that correspond to these vibrations.
-Moreover, the solution of the electronic Schrödinger equation allows one to compute the NMR shielding σ_1 values at each nucleus as well as the spin-spin coupling constants J between pairs of nuclei (the treatment of these subjects is beyond the level of this text; you can find it in Molecular Electronic Structure Theory by Helgaker, et. al.).
-Again, using the vibrational motion knowledge, one can average the σ and J values over this motion to gain vibrationally averaged σ_1 and $J{1,1}$ values that best simulate the experimental parameters.
+Moreover, the solution of the electronic Schrödinger equation allows one to compute the NMR shieilding 1 values at each nucleus as well as the spin-spin coupling constants J between pairs of nuclei (the treatment of these subjects is beyond the level of this text; you can find it in Molecular Electronic Structure Theory by Helgaker, et. al.).
+Again, using the vibrational motion knowledge, one can average the and J values over this motion to gain vibrationally averaged 1 and J{LT} values that best simulate the experimental parameters.

 One carries out such a theoretical simulation of a molecule for various reasons.

-Especially in the early days of developing theoretical tools to solve the electronic Schrödinger equation or the vibrational motion problem, one would do so for molecules whose structures and IR and NMR spectra were well known.
-The purpose in such cases was to calibrate the accuracy of the theoretical methods against established experimental data.
+Especially in the "early days" of developing theoretical tools to solve the electronic Schrödinger equation or the vibrational motion problem, one would do so for molecules whose structures and IR and NMR spectra were well known.
+The purpose in such cases was to calibrate the accuracy of the theoretical methods against well known experimental data.
 Now that theoretical tools have been reasonably well tested and can be trusted (within known limits of accuracy), one often uses theoretically simulated structural and spectroscopic properties to identify spectral features whose molecular origin is not known.
 That is, one compares the theoretical spectra of a variety of test molecules to the observed spectral features to attempt to identify the molecule that produced the spectra.

 It is also common to use simulations to examine species that are especially difficult to generate in reasonable quantities in the laboratory and species that do not persist for long times.
 Reactive radicals, cations and anions are often difficult to generate in the laboratory and may be impossible to retain in sufficient concentrations and for a sufficient duration to permit experimental characterization.
 In such cases, theoretical simulation of the properties of these molecules may be the most reliable way to access such data.
-Moreover, one might use simulations to examine the behavior of molecules under extreme conditions such as high pressure, confinement to nanoscopic spaces, high temperature, or very low temperatures for which experiments could be very difficult or expensive to carry out.